 - Keep parents informed of issues related to their children, and to seek parent advice about their children.
-The Principal and other leaders should be informed of issues which may potentially require their intervention - Respond promptly and appropriately to queries from parents, students and colleagues - Initiate contact promptly and appropriately in response to a student's academic or behavioural progress - Ensure that all formal letters that require letterhead are approved by a member of the College Executive.
-Staff may not print onto letterhead - Maintain appropriate records including recording details on Seqta.
-Emails from parents should be saved and hard copies printed for student files if it involves absences or curriculum or pastoral care matters.
+The Principal and other leaders should be informed of issues which may potentially require their intervention - Respond promptly and appropriately to queries from parents/guardians, students and colleagues - Initiate contact promptly and appropriately in response to a student's academic or behavioural progress - Ensure that all formal correspondence on behalf of the College are approved by a member of the Executive - Maintain appropriate records including recording details on Seqta.
+Emails from parents/guardians should be saved and hard copies printed for student files if it involves absences or curriculum or pastoral care matters.
 Records of phone calls and interviews should also be kept.
 Casual conversations should only be noted if there are expected outcomes and/or follow up required.